abdullahfrontend/Student-Performance-Prediction-Using-Multiple-Linear-Regression/README.md

 # Student Performance Prediction Using Multiple Linear Regression
-This project uses Linear Regression to predict students' academic performance.
-A Multiple Linear Regression model is trained using Python, Pandas, and Scikit-learn, and is evaluated using MAE, MSE, RMSE, and R² score.
+This project uses Multiple Linear Regression to predict students' academic performance.
+A Multiple Linear Regression model is trained using Python, Pandas, and Scikit-learn and evaluated using Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R² (R-squared) score.

 ## Variables:

-Hours Studied: The total number of hours spent studying by each student.
+**Hours Studied:** The total number of hours spent studying by each student.
-Previous Scores: The scores obtained by students in previous tests.
+**Previous Scores:** The scores obtained by students in previous tests.
-Extracurricular Activities: Whether the student participates in extracurricular activities (1 for Yes or 0 for No).
+**Extracurricular Activities:** Whether the student participates in extracurricular activities (1 for Yes or 0 for No).
-Sleep Hours: The average number of hours of sleep the student had per day.
+**Sleep Hours:** The average number of hours of sleep the student had per day.
-Sample Question Papers Practiced: The number of sample question papers the student practiced.
+**Sample Question Papers Practiced:** The number of sample question papers the student practiced.

 ## Target Variable:
 Performance Index: